Raphael-Boichot/Neo-Geo-Sengoku-2-Red-Blood/README.md

 ## The story

-Palette are stored in the P rom as it and can easily be targeted and swapped (stored in 16 bits, big endian).
+Palette are stored in the P rom as it and can easily be targeted and swapped with a basic code (stored in 16 bits, big endian).
 Next is the whole list of (non chronogical) modifications made.

 ## Regular palettes, main characters